 Since BMO’s offering was for a 5-year fixed mortgage rate product, it did give homebuyers the opportunity to qualify for larger mortgage loans, because borrowers only had to qualify for a mortgage at 2.99%.
 However, for variable mortgages (like the one Investors Group is offering right now) and fixed mortgages with terms of four years or less, borrowers must use the qualifying mortgage rate as set by the Bank of Canada, which is currently at 4.79%.

 Consequently, in an attempt to cool the housing market and curb consumer debt levels, Flaherty decided to influence the market in another way, and capped the maximum amortization period on mortgages with less than 20% down at 25 years (from 30 years).
 BMO Senior Economist, Robert Kavcic, noted that the lowered max amortization had a similar impact on affordability as a rate increase of 0.9%.
+If you want to test out the effect of different amortization length scenarios on your monthly mortgage payments over time, our amortization calculator is a great tool.

 BMO has reintroduced their 2.99% 5-year fixed rate offer every year since – and 5-year rates that low have been “the norm” on our site all spring – but Flaherty’s regulation changes have helped to ensure we aren’t borrowing more than we can afford to repay.
 Recent rate increases by our mortgage default insurance providers are also playing a small part in this.